Camillerkt/Ingame/README.md

 # 💻 How to install it?
-The first version uses Python to work.
+This version uses Python to work.
 So we invite you to install Python on your machine as well as the following modules:
 `pip install deep-translator`
 `pip install pynput`